 Power BI supports all major joins that are available in SQL.
-In this article, we will show you, how to use joins in Power BI to join multiple tables with an example.
+Let me show you how to use joins in Power BI to join multiple tables with an example.

-The following join types are the common join types in Power BI and SQL
+The following join types are the Standard join types in Power BI and SQL

 - Inner Join: Returns the rows present in both Left and right table only if there is a match.
 Otherwise, it returns zero records.